clemix-fpv/simple-fpv-timer/README.md

 # Installation

 This project is build with https://platformio.org/ with espidf Framework for ESP32.
+The webui is written in typescript/javascript and you need `esbuild` to transpile it.

-Once you have setup your development environment and your ESP32 is connected, run:
+Once you have setup your development environment and installed the dependencies, connect your ESP32 and run:
 ```
 cd src
-pio run -t menuconfig
-pio run -t upload
+pio run -t update_fw
-pio device monitor
 ```
 By default the esp32 will run an open AccessPoint and using a SSID like `simple-FPV-timer-XX`, where `XX` is some random generated string.
 After connecting to the AP, the captive portal webpage should automatically be opened otherwise use `http://192.168.4.1` as address in your browser.